PrestaShop/prestashop-specs/back-office/wishlist.md

 5. Click on Rename
 6. A pop-up opens with a pre-filled text field with the title to be modified.
 7. A Rename CTA is used to validate the action and close the pop-up
-8. An Undo CTA cancels the action and closes the pop-up
+8. An "Cancel" CTA cancels the action and closes the pop-up

 ![wishlist screen 16](https://github.com/PrestaShop/prestashop-specs/blob/master/img/wishlist-screen-16.png)